Skills of the 21th Century

 The problem with this method is that we humans are not mechanic.
 We become depressed and burned out when we are treated as machines.
 We humans are organisms, and organisms live, create, feel, fart and make funny jokes about it.

-These 'organic' skills are the skills we need in the 21th century.
+Organic skills like creativity and empathy are the skills we need in the 21th century.
 Actually, we have no other option because robots and artificial intelligence will take over all our mechanical, repetitive tasks.
 They force us to behave as organisms again.

 Organizations in the 21th century should facilitate these organic skills.
 To do so, they should see themselves as organisms as well.
 They are nothing more than large bodies with organs and cells.
 That's why we call them organ-izations.